na-na-hi/renget/archive/d6rdp.md

 As a vampire however, and especially a powerful one like her, she must occasionally drink blood.
 While she tries to suppress this urge as much as possible, every now and then a human sacrifice is required.
 It is considered a great honor among the Nocturnal State to be eaten by Mel, to the point that people opt in for selection, and being selected is seen as the equivalent of winning the lottery.
 Outsiders wonder if perhaps Mel has used hypnosis on her population to make them love her.

+Unlike many of the other demigods who rule their lands, Mel is not a terribly ambitious one.
+She is quite content with what she has been given.
+She also does not tend to interfere in the administration of her nation either, leaving this to those she has governed.
+Mel does not desire a grand state, but simply a functional one, and despite the Nocturnal State’s poverty she seems content.

 Leader Powers: As a vampire, Mel has all of the powers expected of one in such a role.
 This includes flight, blood-draining, incredible strength and endurance, and the ability to turn into animals such as bats.
 Other powers such as hypnosis are also rumored but not confirmed, and Mel has also practiced some level of hemomancy in order to bolster her powers.
+The practice of hemomancy is currently banned to the general public, and no magical studies exist en masse within the Nocturnal State.

+Although not giving the appearance of one who would seem a strong fighter, Mel has proven time and again she is not to be trifled with.
+A popular account of her tearing a rogue vampire in half with her bare hands in one, single rip, is often used as an example of her innate strength.